 Ever heard of the masticatory system?
 If you haven’t, that’s okay—it’s not something you learn at school.
-The chances are a little higher when you take a pre-med course or go to medical school, but for many of us who don’t, it’s somewhat of an enigma.
+The chances you know are a little higher when you take a pre-med course or go to medical school, but for many of us who don’t, it’s somewhat of an enigma.
 And it’s not like most people equate “mastication” with “chewing” off the bat.
-So what is the masticatory system, exactly?
+So, what is the masticatory system, exactly?
 And what are the muscles of mastication?

 In a nutshell, the masticatory system is the collection of muscles, tissues, and organs that control how you chew.
 According to Davies and Gray, it’s made of three things:

 Of course, it would be easy to leave it at that.
 But things are rarely as simple as that.
 Fortunately, we’re here to break down what you need to know about mastication, the masticatory system, and the muscles of mastication.